 Cheyenne-Eagle Butte utilizes assessment (testing) as an important part of the instructional program.
-Students are assessed for three (6) Benchmark periods (Fall, Winter, Spring) to determine which concepts and skills they have mastered and which ones they need additional help on.
+Students are assessed for three (3) Benchmark periods (Fall, Winter, Spring) to determine which concepts and skills they have mastered and which ones they need additional help on.
 In addition, students may be progress monitored to determine the amount of progress being made between benchmark periods.
-Also, students in grades 3-8 and 11 are required to take the state mandated test.
 Finally, teachers have the option to use topic, unit, or chapter tests as evaluation tools.
 Students are not allowed to opt out of assessment (testing), since it is used to make instructional decisions.